KhronosGroup/glTF/schema/README.md

 * _Schema_
    * Why does current version include `type`: "ArrayBuffer"`?
    * Separate buffers for indices and vertices since WebGL treats them separately?
+      * Fabrice: at the buffer level, both are handled in ArrayBuffer.
+This separation would be redundant as the "views" in the buffers are defined by accessors and indices.
+This is being discussed.
 * _COLLADA2JSON_
    * Convert `bool_array` to `0.0` or `1.0`?
    * Use `int_array` attributes `minInclusive` or `maxInclusive` to determine WebGL int datatype?